MaksymZaitsev20/ASP.NET-Core-WebAPI-application/README.md

 # WebApplication

-Your task is to create an ASP.NET Core WebAPI application and design a model for the library.
-In this task you can use layered architecture to separate different parts of the app.
+The ASP.NET Core WebAPI application and the model for the library.
+Layered architecture to separate different parts of the app.
 Keep it simple but cover all requirements.
 Here is a list of steps you need to go through:
-Connect Entity Framework Core and use in-memory database.
-Create classes and relationships for all tables from pic.
-1. Make sure to register them in EntityFramework.
+Connecting Entity Framework Core and using database.
+Creating classes and relationships for all tables.Registering them in EntityFramework.

-Implement the following API:
+Implemention the following API:
 @baseUrl = localhost:5000